 Helps to ease any cash-flow issues.
 Schools are often required to pay to retrieve a Doctor’s Report, which is not necessary for self-certification claims.
 This will help to ease cash flow issues in a time of increasing financial pressure on schools.

-We’re pleased to announce that some of the providers we compare have taken the industry-leading approach of extending the period of absence schools can self-certify.
+We’re pleased to announce that two of our brands have taken the industry-leading approach of extending the period of absence schools can self-certify.